humanfactors/FIPS/paper/paper.md

     points.
 The visualisations are publication-ready, but flexibly adjusted via the `ggplot2` package.

-The package contains two vignettes: a walk-through of a sleep simulation scenario which includes generating, transforming and analyzing the data;
+The package also contains two vignettes: a walk-through of a sleep simulation scenario which includes generating, transforming and analyzing the data;
 and a detailed tutorial in plotting model outputs.

 # FIPS Interface and Data Structures

-Conducting a BMM simulation in FIPS requires users to generate a `FIPS_df`, a tidy data frame containing a time series of all variables required to conduct BMM research, based on sleep history.
-FIPS supports two sleep data formats with corresponding functions that automatically perform all required transformations to the required `FIPS_df`:
+Conducting a BMM simulation in FIPS requires users to generate a `FIPS_df`, a tidy data frame containing a time series (based on sleep history) of all variables required to conduct BMM research.
+FIPS supports two sleep data formats, each format associated with a corresponding function that automatically performs all required transformations to the `FIPS_df` format:

--   The `parse_sleeptimes` function transforms a data frame containing three vectors: sleep onset times, sleep end times (i.e., awakening), and the sleep episode sequence identifier.
-This format is human readable and well suited to individuals manually generated sleep history (e.g., from a paper sleep diary).
+-   The `parse_sleeptimes` function transforms a data frame containing three
+    vectors: sleep onset times, sleep end times (i.e., awakening), and the sleep episode sequence identifier.
+This format is human readable and well suited for individuals who are manually entering sleep history data (e.g., from a paper sleep diary)[^1].

 -   The `parse_sleepwake_sequence` function transforms a bit vector representing sleep (0) and wake (1) statuses, with each bit